The Press

 from Barbarian Press

-On the average, we publish two to three books a year, usually one substantial book, such as an addition to the Endgrain Editions series, and one or two other smaller or less elaborate titles which will often include an illustrated classic and possibly a book of new poetry, or something with typographical or bibliographic interest.
+We generally publish two books a year, one sometimes more substantial than the other – for example, an addition to the Endgrain Editions series, and one (or occasionally two) smaller or less elaborate titles.
+These will often be illustrated classics or a book of poetry, or something with typographical or bibliographic interest.
+Often we will add an occasional pamphlet (see the Wayzgoose Pamphlets) or broadsheet.
 Since wood engravings are an important part of our interests as publishers, most of our books are illustrated.

 Thank you for looking ...